-Table !
-Table 5: Accumulation of Cautions WHI MPETITION IN CH CAUTIONS CUMULATED NUMBER OF CAUTIONS ACCUMULATED CUT-OFF POINT (UP TO AND INCLUDING) AUTOMATIC SUSPENSION/SANCTION FINE COMPETITIONS TO WHICH AUTOMATIC SUSPENSION/SANCTION APPLIES

-^{} if a Player accumulates their tenth caution in a match before the second Sunday of March and is then sent off for receiving a further (second) caution in the same match, the Player will be subject to the 2 Match automatic suspension incurred that applies due to the accumulation of their tenth caution, instead of the 1 Match automatic suspension which would otherwise apply for the Sending-Off Offence in accordance with Table 6 below.
+COMPETITION IN WHICH CAUTIONS ACCUMULATED NUMBER OF CAUTIONS ACCUMULATED CUT-OFF POINT (UP TO AND INCLUDING) AUTOMATIC SUSPENSION/SANCTION FINE COMPETITIONS TO WHICH AUTOMATI SUSPENSION/SANC APPLIES 5 30 November 1 Match a) National League (North and South livisions), the Isthmian 10 Second Sunday in March 2 Matches £20.00 a) League in which Player's team competes; and League, the Northern Premier League or the Southern League; and 15 Last day of the playing season 3 Matches b) League cup competition b) League cup competition 20 Last day of the playing season As determined by a Reg gulatory Commission FA Cup 4 and for every 2 further cautions Sixth Round (Quarter Finals) 1 Match N/A FA Cup Only FA Trophy 4 and for every 2 further cautions Quarter Finals 1 Match N/A FA Trophy Only if a Player accumulates their tenth caution in a match before the second Sunday of March and is then sent off for receiving a further (second) caution in the same match, the Player will be subject to the 2 Match automatic suspension incurred that applies due to the accumulation of their tenth caution, instead of the 1 Match automatic suspension which would otherwise apply for the Sending-Off Offence in accordance with Table 6 below.

-SENDING-OFF OFFENCE AUTOMATIC SUSPENSION FINE COMPETITIONS TO WHICH AUTOMATIC SUSPENSION/SANCTION APPLIE Denying the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball 1 Match a) League in which Player's tean competes; Denying a goal or an obvious goal- scoring opportunity to an opponent whose overall movement is towards the offender's goal by an offence punishable by a free kick 1 Match £20.00 Serious foul play 3 Matches b) League cup competition in whic Spitting at an opponent or any other person 6 Matches £40.00 Player's team competes; c) FA Cup; and d) FA Trophy.
+Table 6: Sending-Off Offences SENDING-OFF OFFENCE AUTOMATIC SUSPENSION FINE COMPETITIONS TO WHICH AUTOMATIC SUSPENSION/SANCTION APPLIES Denying the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball 1 Match Denying a goal or an obvious goal- scoring opportunity to an opponent whose overall movement is towards the offender's goal by an offence punishable by a free kick 1 Match £20.00 a) League in which Player's team competes; Serious foul play 3 Matches b) League cup competition in which Spitting at an opponent or any other person 6 Matches £40.00 Player's team competes; c) FA Cup; and d) FA Trophy.
 Violent conduct 3 Matches Using offensive, insulting or abusive language and/or gestures 2 Matches £30.00 Receiving a second caution in the same match 1 Match £20.00